Grade Requirements

 Grade Concerns

 Students are entitled to an explanation of how their final course grade was determined and how the component parts of that grade were weighted.
-If a student seeks further clarification of a final course grade, he or she should discuss that matter directly with the faculty member.
+If a student seeks further clarification of a final course grade, they should discuss that matter directly with the faculty member.

 Students are reminded to adhere to the University’s Student Code of Conduct in all their interactions with faculty members and staff.

 All members of the Northwestern community – including students, faculty, and staff – must adhere to the university’s policy on discrimination and harassment.
-If you believe you have been discriminated against or harassed, carefully review the university’s policy on discrimination and harassment and contact Northwestern’s Equal Opportunity Office at 847-491-7458 or eeo@northwestern.edu.
+If you believe you have been discriminated against or harassed, carefully review the university’s policy on discrimination and harassment and contact your academic advisor for guidance.
+As appropriate, your adviser may refer you to Northwestern’s Equal Opportunity Office (847-491-7458 or eeo@northwestern.edu).